Frequently Asked Questions

 Our Commitment: How We Can Help You

-- Our Chefs and Managers have completed the Food Allergies and Celiac Disease Training.
+- Our GW chefs and dining managers have completed the Food Allergies and Celiac Disease Training.
 The training we provide is reviewed and approved by FARE.

 - We support the Food Allergen Labeling requirements for the 8 major allergens.